karensuzue/Pac-GA/README.md

 Senior IS at the College of Wooster.
 Pac-Man inspired game that explores using GA for difficulty adjustment.

 ## Setup
 This project is built using Unity Version 2020.3.22f1.
+Simply import this project.

 ## Running
 Two versions of the game are available: a non-GA version, and a GA version.